Baseera Khan

-Baseera Khan is a New York-based artist.
-They use a variety of mediums in their practice to "visualize patterns and repetitions of exile and kinship shaped by economic, social, and political changes in local and global environments, with special interests in decolonization processes".
+Baseera Khan (born 1980) is an American visual artist who uses material, form, and color to express non-verbal concepts in sculpture, installation, painting, performance, and photography.

-Their work navigates the political circumstances of their identity as a self-identified queer femme Muslim and "as a feminist, and as a brown Indian-Afghani".
+Khan uses they/them pronouns.
+Their work discusses the political circumstances of their identity as a queer Muslim and "as a feminist, and as a brown Indian-Afghani".
+They are based in New York City.

 Early life and education

-Khan grew up in Denton, Texas, raised by working class, Muslim parents who lived in near-isolation because of the threat of deportation.
+Khan was born in 1980 in Denton, Texas.
+They were raised in Denton by working class, Muslim parents who lived in near-isolation because of the threat of deportation.
 Their parents emigrated from Bangalore, India to the United States before they were born.

 They received a B.F.A. in drawing/painting and sociology from the University of North Texas in 2005, and an M.F.A. from the Cornell University College of Architecture, Art and Planning in 2012.
 In 2014, they completed the Skowhegan School of Painting and Sculpture program.